WolfQuest: History

+WolfQuest is largely based on the history of wolves in Yellowstone, specifically the re-introduction of gray wolves in 1996 after being extirpated since 1926.
+Now totaling about 100 wolves in the park today, in 1996 there were 41 wolves released in the Lamar Valley, a playable location in-game.
+With the Anniversary Edition DLC, players can choose to play as one of the five original wolves who repopulated Yellowstone during the re-introduction: 7F (Leopold pack founder), 42F aka Cinderella (Druid pack leader), 21M (Druid pack leader), 9F (Rose Creek pack founder), or 10M (Rose Creek pack founder); or as one of five wolves who became "famous" among wolf-watchers: The White Lady, 832F aka '06, 755M, 926F aka Spitfire, or 302M aka Casanova.
+WolfQuest takes place in real-world locations and depicts the geology, common vegetation, and animals that you would see there.
+Each WolfQuest map recreates a different area of the Northern Range and the gameplay follows the seasons and prey migration patterns.

+The game's producer, Dave Schaller of Saint Paul, Minnesota, and the rest of his team members from Eduweb, travel to Yellowstone every other year to access the terrain and make sure their virtual Yellowstone National Park is as close as possible to the real one.
+Schaller states that some of the top wolf biologists in the country were consulted during game development.

 The first playable demo of WolfQuest was released on October 31, 2007.
 The first episode of the game was released December 21, 2007, as a free, downloadable game for Macintosh and Windows computers.
 Amethyst Mountain Deluxe, an expansion of the original Amethyst Mountain map, was released April 23, 2008.
-A second episode of the game, titled Slough Creek: Survival of the Pack was further released on January 1, 2010.
-The WolfQuest series has received many revamps, updates, and patches over the course of its development, one of its most notable being the 2.7.2 update on July 4, 2016, featuring graphical improvements to the 3D environment, and many new animals, such as cougars, foxes, and ravens.
+A second episode of the game, titled Slough Creek: Survival of the Pack, was further released on January 1, 2010.
+The WolfQuest series has received many revamps, updates, and patches over the course of its development, one of the most notable being the 2.7.2 update on July 4, 2016, featuring graphical improvements to the 3D environment, and many new animals, such as cougars, foxes, and ravens.
 On November 17, 2015, Wolfquest 2.7, a greatly improved and expanded version of the game, was released.
 On September 2, 2016, Eduweb released the game for iOS devices, with releases for Android and Kindle devices coming later in the month.
 The most recent version of the game, WolfQuest: Anniversary Edition, was released for early access on PC/Mac on July 25, 2019.
 It is a complete remake of the original game, with improved graphics, more animals, and an expanded map.
 Since then, Eduweb has added the Lost River map from WolfQuest 2.7, multiplayer modes, the Slough Creek episode, a new, reimagined Lost River DLC map and the Hellroaring Mountain DLC map with the addition of wolverines.
+On January 28th, 2026, Tower Fall, a real location in Yellowstone National Park, was added nine years after it was announced as a DLC, costing $10 USD.